Foster care services

 Often their families face issues such as illness, alcohol or drug addiction, or homelessness.

-As a foster parent, you will make a positive impact in the life of these children.
+As a foster parent, you can make a positive impact in the life of these children and their families.

-When Children’s Protective Services (CPS) believes a child is not safe, and a judge agrees, CPS removes the child from where they are living, takes custody of that child, and finds a foster home for him or her.
-Length of stay in foster care varies from a few days to much longer.
+When Children’s Protective Services (CPS) believes a child is not safe, and a judge agrees, CPS removes the child from where they are living and takes custody of that child.
+CPS finds a relative home or a non-relative foster home, if a relative is not available or approved to care for him or her.
+HATW has a contract with the Michigan Department of Health and Human Services to provide foster care services for youth referred to the agency, which includes the licensing, assessment and support of relative and non-relative caregivers.
+A child's length of stay in foster care varies from a few days to a year or more.

 The purpose and primary goal of foster care is to allow the child’s family the time and services necessary to develop an appropriate parenting plan for their child and to resolve their family issues.